 Just a sidenote here:

-Years ago, maybe in the 1980s or 1990s, I wanted to share some of the old-time traditional pastimes (along with cooking, gardening, for example) of my mother, grandmother, great grandmother, and close older relatives and friends.
-In fact, I wrote a book about this, transfered it to my computer and lost it in a computer crash.
-I hope I can find my handwritten copy to share soon, or maybe try to have it published.
-I did have brainstorms, and remembered parts of it, and made a list (only) . . .
-And parts of this website and others I have contain bits and pieces of what I've been able to remember and rewrite, although the inspiration seems at a loss after so many years, health problems, and changes in our living conditions that comes with age.
-At least for us, anyway.
-It would be nice to step in that fountain of youth I've written about if for no other reason than to remember the good old days.
+Years ago, in the 1980s or 1990s, I wanted to share some of the old-time traditional pastimes (along with cooking, gardening, for example) of my mother, grandmother, great grandmother, and close older relatives and friends.
+In fact, I wrote a book about this, transferred it to my computer and lost it in a computer crash.
+I hope I can find my handwritten copy to share soon, maybe try to have it published.
+I had/have brainstorms, and remember parts of it, and made a list (only) . . .
+And parts of this website and others I have contain bits and pieces of what I've been able to remember and rewrite, although the inspiration seems at a loss after so many years, health problems, and changes in our living conditions, being somewhat displaced, and/or that which comes with aging.
+It would be nice to step into that fountain of youth I've written about, if for no other reason than to be fully able to remember the (good parts) of the good old days.

-That was one of the reasons I even created this website, was to not only share some of the stories of my maternal relatives, but also their lives, along with the good and the bad.
-I've been focusing on the good things mostly, but I know we all can ,
+That was one of the reasons I even created this website, was to not only share some of the stories of my relatives, neighbors, friends. . .but also their lives, along with the good and the bad.
+Albeit, I've been focusing on the good things for most part.
+There surely could be many, many tales, history, etc., written.

-But recently*** I had a sort of epiphany that some of these women were doing these things out of a place of necessity, but they were blessed with a soothing and satisfying experiences in the sewing, and even the drudgery of the necessary things like gardening, cleaning and cooking.
+Recently*** I had a sort of epiphany that some of these women were doing these things out of a place of necessity, but they were blessed with a soothing and satisfying experiences in the sewing, and even the drudgery of the necessary things like gardening, cleaning and cooking.
 They worked hard at all of these things, even the things lots of us consider to be just a pastime, and were rewarded for their diligence by something called ASMR.*** It gives me a whole new perspective and appreciation of the hard lives of these precious women.
-But it also gives me satisfaction in knowing they were probably enjoying it, as well.
+But it also gives me satisfaction in knowing they were probably enjoying it, as well, or at least enjoying the benefits, even though they were most likely unaware at the time.

-*** I recently learned from my young granddaughters, age 8, 12, and 14, there is actually a term for this called ASMR.
+*** I learned from my young granddaughters, age 7, 11, and 13, that there is actually a term for this called ASMR (FAMILY FRIENDLY).
 Wow!
-Young people telling an old woman things she “knew” but didn't have an explanation, all along, that there is actually a term for it, and it is healthy for us, has sort of explained why I love it so much!
-They even have their Pawpaw saying how something like feeding and watching the cats in the barn is so very satisfying.🐈 🐈 🐈 😻
+Young ladies telling an old woman things she “knew” but didn't have an explanation for, all along, that there is actually a term for it, and it is healthy for us.
+Has sort of explained why I love it so much!
+They even have their Pawpaw saying how something like feeding and watching the cats playing in the barn is so very satisfying. 🐈 🐈 🐈 😻

-I can imagine some of the things that brought that sense of satisfaction to the older generation.
+I can imagine some of the things that may have brought that sense of satisfaction to the older generation.
 For instance:

 - Rocking